 FluidFM® ADD‑ON for Bruker & JPK AFMs

 Extend the application scope of your Bruker or JPK atomic force microscope with our FluidFM ADD-ON.
-The FluidFM ADD-ON is compatible with the Bruker BioScope Resolve AFM and all JPK NanoWizard®, ForceRobot® and CellHesion® AFMs.
+The FluidFM ADD-ON is compatible with the Bruker BioScope Resolve AFM and JPK NanoWizard®, ForceRobot® and CellHesion® AFMs.

 Safe & reliable